whoflu/Influenza-Thresholds-settings-FAQ/README.md

 ## Frequently Asked Questions (FAQ) for Setting Influenza Thresholds

-### Q: How should I approach the consistency of these thresholds over time?
+### Q1: Why not use thresholds that vary by week?

-**A:** Typically, thresholds are kept consistent week-to-week for ease of monitoring and interpretation.
+**A:** The PISA methodology uses thresholds that do not vary by week but are consistent throughout the epidemic.
+Typically, thresholds are kept consistent week-to-week for ease of monitoring and interpretation.
 This consistency ensures stability, predictability, and straightforward comparisons of disease activity across different timeframes.
 Moreover, with influenza seasons exhibiting substantial variations in their timing, fluctuating thresholds could lead to misinterpretations.
 A constant benchmark aids healthcare professionals and the public in gauging the severity of a season and anticipating future trends, making it crucial to maintain relative stability in thresholds while also periodically revisiting them for updates.

 ---
+### Q2: How many years of historical data are required to set thresholds?

+**A:** The process of determining the optimal amount of historical data for setting percentiles is multifaceted, influenced by various factors:

+ - **Variability of the Disease:** Diseases with significant year-to-year fluctuations may require an extended data duration for a more solid percentile determination.

+ -  **Data Quality:** High-quality and consistent historical data might make fewer years sufficient.
+In contrast, data with inconsistencies or voids could demand a more extended historical dataset for trustworthy percentiles.

+ -  **Purpose of Analysis:** For immediate or provisional insights, a shorter dataset may be acceptable.
+Yet, for in-depth epidemiological evaluations or public health initiatives, a more extended dataset is recommended.

+Overall, it's advised to have between 5-10 years of data.
+However, at a very minimum, 3 years of consistent, high-quality data is typically essential to derive meaningful percentiles for influenza patterns.
+The broader the data scope, the more dependable and indicative your percentiles will be.
+---

-### Q: What can I do if I only have 2 years of data?
+### Q3: What can I do if I only have 2 years of data?

 **A:** When faced with just 2 years of data, the depth for robust trend analysis is understandably limited.
 In such scenarios, it's prudent to rely on expert consensus.
 Convene a panel of experts, like epidemiologists and healthcare professionals familiar with influenza in the region.
 Present any observed patterns from the 2-year span to this panel, then collaboratively establish provisional thresholds, bearing in mind their tentative nature.
 As more data becomes available in the future, these thresholds should be revisited and refined, potentially with further expert input.
 Additionally, collaborating with regions having similar characteristics but longer data histories can offer valuable context.

 ---

-### Q: How should I deal with data gaps?
+### Q4: How should I deal with data gaps?

 Addressing data gaps depends on their position in the dataset and their nature: